Beat frequency oscillator: Overview

 In continuous wave (CW) radio transmission, also called radiotelegraphy, or wireless telegraphy (W/T) or on-off keying and designated by the International Telecommunication Union as emission type A1A, information is transmitted by pulses of unmodulated radio carrier wave which spell out text messages in Morse code.
 The different length pulses of carrier, called "dots" and "dashes" or "dits" and "dahs", are produced by the operator switching the transmitter on and off rapidly using a switch called a telegraph key.
-The first type of transmission was generated using a spark, since the spark fired at around 1000 times a second (when the telegraph key was pressed).
+The first type of transmission was generated using a spark, with the spark fired at around 1000 times a second, when the telegraph key was pressed.
 The resulting damped waves (ITU Class B) could be received on a basic crystal set employing a diode detector and an ear phone as a spark rate tone.
 It was only with the introduction of tube transmitters that were able to create streams of continuous radio frequency carrier, that a BFO was required.
 The alternative was to modulate the carrier with an audio tone around 800 Hz and key the modulated carrier to permit use of the basic diode detector in the receiver, a method used for medium frequency (MF) marine communications up to 2000 (emission type A2A).
-Radio transmission using tubes started to replace spark transmitters at sea from 1920 onwards but were not eliminated before 1950.
+Radio transmission using tubes started to replace spark transmitters at sea from 1920 onwards but were not phased out before 1950.